 I always will encourage anyone looking to use a service to ask questions, listen to other users concerns before deciding.
 It might or mightn’t influence your final decision but you would have been thoroughly informed.
 Also bearing in mind several factors might make your situation different from theirs.

 So i reached out to my techy, thoughtful friends and inquired of their opinions.
 What is the best internet service around?
 I asked around, talked to some internet service provider vendors and looked at my budget.
 First and foremost i wasn’t trying to break the bank.
 So i believed a fixed broadband service will be way cheaper than mobile broadband.

-From my collated data, Safaricom will be the go to service provider.
+From my collated data, Safaricom will be the go-to service provider.
 A lot of consumers trust Safaricom to be reliable and fast.
 But it had a hurdle.
-Firstly, Safaricom home fiber service isn’t available around the neighborhood i stay in.
+Firstly, Safaricom home fiber service isn’t available around the neighbourhood i stay in.
 My only option was to get the Safaricom GIGA box; a 4G tv digital box with hotspot.
-Secondly its GIGA box is expensive.
+Secondly, its GIGA box is expensive.
 You don’t get a bundled service.
 You pay for the box and then buy data as well.

-So that wasn’t my way to go and somehow that seem to be the issue with other providers like Faiba and Airtel.
+So that wasn’t my way to go and somehow that seemed to be the issue with other providers like Faiba and Airtel.
 You buy the 4G router and then buy data.
-As consolation, these others have lower data prices for much more data sizes than Safaricom.
+As a consolation, these others have lower data prices for much more data sizes than Safaricom.
 For reliability, I opted to get a Safaricom 4G sim card and hotspot from my phone.
-Didn’t see it worth while to get a 6,000 KSH or 9,999 KSH router.
-Only issue is i’m a big data user.
+I didn’t see it worthwhile to get a 6,000 KSH or 9,999 KSH router.
+The only issue is I’m a big data user.
 Safaricom’s 10Gb weekly data bundle of 999 KSH finished before mid-week.
 My going for their free unlimited WhatsApp bundle proved a scam, lol, literally.